 These roasted pumpkin seeds are seasoned with olive oil, smoked paprika, garlic, and cayenne.
-They make an excellent snack, so whenever I bake a pumpkin (or carve one with my kids for Halloween), I save the seeds, season them, and roast them.
+They are easy to make and incredibly delicious!

 My kids get so excited every year when carving Jack-O-Lanterns.
 They save as many of the seeds as they possibly can.
 We then clean them and roast them.
 These roasted pumpkin seeds are delicious!
 The extra kick from the spices dramatically elevates their flavor.
 And they keep well on the counter for up to two weeks!